-- Dexamethasone may also disturb sleep and increase the risk of infections.
+- Dexamethasone (and other steroids) may disturb sleep and increase the risk of infections.
 In people with diabetes it can raise blood sugar. - Oseltamivir may cause headache, tummy upset and allergic reactions. - Baloxavir rarely causes allergic reactions, but has no other known side effects. - Sotrovimab is given by intravenous infusion and may cause allergic reactions during the infusion, but severe reactions have been rare.